MicrosoftDocs/SystemCenterDocs/z-harvest-orch/orch/reference/Map-Published-Data.md

     4. Click **Add**, then **OK**.

--   Convert output of one system to be compatible with another system’s formatting
+-   Convert output of one system to be compatible with another system's formatting

     You use two software programs that express severity levels with the following methods: